kvyuan/JaneSteetETC/README.md

 ## Our Strategies ##

-**common stock & ADR pairing:** Since common stock is more liquid than its pairing ADR, we use common stock to estimate its ADR's fair value.
+**Common stock & ADR pairing:** Since common stock is more liquid than its pairing ADR, we use common stock to estimate its ADR's fair value.
 When ADR is undervalued, we buy ADR, pay a fee to convert to common stock, and sell in strength